senseisimple/emulab-stable/www/sec-check/README-howto.txt

          copy-paste individual commands into a shell window to "single-step" the sequence.

-         You can just refresh the browser window as the .html file changes.
+         You can just refresh the browser window as the .html output changes.

          Except, when an Emulab "backgrounded" task finishes, the page gets a little bit of "PageReplace" Javascript to redirect to the "show"